-Tom Brady Has High Hopes For Mohamed Sanu Connection In Patriots’ Stretch Run
+NESN

 Mohamed Sanu enjoyed one of the most productive games of his eight-year NFL career Sunday night.
 Tom Brady believes even brighter days are ahead for the New England Patriots’ newest receiver.

 In his second game in a Patriots uniform, Sanu tied a career high with 10 receptions on 14 targets for 81 yards and a touchdown in a 37-20 loss to the Baltimore Ravens.
-And despite those big numbers, there still appeared to be a few small instances of miscommunication between the veteran wideout and his new quarterback.
+Despite those big numbers, there still appeared to be a few small instances of miscommunication between the veteran wideout and his new quarterback.

 Once these minor issues are smoothed out with additional practice reps, Brady said, Sanu’s potential as an offensive weapon for the Patriots will continue to grow.